smart-home/smarthome-deployment/README.md

 * smart-home/smarthome-deployment
 * smart-home/smarthome-deployment-blobs

+And finally one with write access to the remote data endpoint at the path `roles/hub-pull/files/smarthome-remote-key`.

 NOTE: these playbooks have been tested with passwordless keyfile access to both GitHub and EC2.
 They might get stuck with password prompts.
 Consider using `ssh-agent`.

 ## EC2